gustavgb/calendar-events-counter/README.md

 > Note that the event name only needs to match partially.
 "Work" will match: "Work from home", "work", "Work", "Work a lot".

-> Settings are saved to $HOME/.calendar-counter-settings/settings.json
+> Settings are saved to *$HOME/.calendar-counter-settings/settings.json*

 **Usage**

 `calendar-counter`

-> Use the optional --name NAME flag to override the name setting temporarily.
+> Use the optional `--name NAME` flag to override the name setting temporarily.

+> Use the optional `--forward WEEKS` and `--back WEEKS` flags to select other weeks.

 ## License